-- Device exits Reset and begins to execute its application code. - If DSWDT functionality is required, program the appropriate Configuration bit. - Select the appropriate clock(s) for the DSWDT and RTCC (optional). - 4.
+- The device exits Reset and begins to execute its application code. - If DSWDT functionality is required, program the appropriate Configuration bit. - Select the appropriate clock(s) for the DSWDT and RTCC (optional). - 4.
 Enable and configure the DSWDT (optional). - 5.
 Enable and configure the RTCC (optional). - Write context data to the DSGPRx registers (optional). - 7.
 Enable the INT0 interrupt (optional). - 8.
-Set the DSEN bit in the DSCON register. - Enter Deep Sleep by issuing a PWRSV #SLEEP\MODE command. - 10.
-Device exits Deep Sleep when a wake-up event occurs. - 11.
+Set the DSEN bit in the DSCON register. - Enter Deep Sleep by issuing a PWRSV #SLEEP_MODE command. - 10.
+The device exits Deep Sleep when a wake-up event occurs. - 11.
 The DSEN bit is automatically cleared. - Read and clear the DPSLP status bit in RCON, and the DSWAKE status bits. - 13.
-Read the DSGPRx registers (optional). - Once all state related configurations are complete, clear the RELEASE bit. - 15.
-Application resumes normal operation.
+Read the DSGPRx registers (optional). - 14.
+Once all state related configurations are complete, clear the RELEASE bit. - 15.
+The application resumes normal operation.